-The one year certificate in Dental Assisting Technology is designed to train dental assistants with the knowledge to perform the technical duties in all areas of the modern dental office.
+This 10.5 month Technical Certificate in Dental Assisting Technology is designed to train dental assisting students with the knowledge and skills necessary to perform the technical duties in all areas of the modern dental office.
 The Dental Assisting Technology program is based on a science-oriented program of study and skill development offered at the post-secondary level that requires critical thinking, psychomotor skills, and ethical reasoning.
 The program consists of formal training needed to assist the dentist in the dental operatory, the laboratory, and the dental business office.
 Upon successful program completion, students are eligible to sit for the Dental Assisting National Board certification exam and to apply for registration with the Arkansas State Board of Dental Examiners.
 Students must meet the minimum required admissions scores noted.
 All recommended Academic Strengthening (College Prep) courses must be completed prior to admission into the program.
 Students wishing to enter this program should discuss their career objectives with an advisor to ensure this is the appropriate track for them.